okapiHQ/sdk/README.md

 # Okapi SDK

-Okapi let's you build easily web3 loyalty programs and many more!For more information, visit [getokapi.xyz](https://getokapi.vercel.app/).
+Okapi let's you build easily web3 loyalty programs and many more!
+For more information, visit [getokapi.xyz](https://getokapi.vercel.app/)

 **Features**: